 If it hurts to put your weight on your foot, knee, or hip when you walk, you’ll likely avoid putting pressure on the painful area.
 That often results in limping.
-When you walk with a limp that’s caused by pain, it’s referred to as walking with an antalgic gait.

-- car accident
+- car collisions

-- work accident
+- work accidents

 Joint or leg deformity